 The further out you book, the cheaper KTX train prices get, while intercity prices stay about the same.
 You can book up to a year in advance.

-Flying – Korea is so small that flying around the country generally doesn’t make sense.
-However, if you’re very pressed for time and have cash to burn, there a few budget airlines offering domestic flights between major cities.
+Flying – South Korea is so small that flying around the country doesn’t really make sense.
+Trains can get you anywhere pretty quickly.
+However, if you’re very pressed for time and have cash to burn, there are a few budget airlines offering domestic flights between major cities.
 Most are around one hour long.

 The flight from Seoul to Busan is around 30,500 KRW, Seoul to Jeju is 55,000 KRW, and Busan to Jeju is 22,000 KRW.
 However, you can find flights even cheaper when you book further in advance.